hdzierz/Report_BAF/untitled.md

 # Development of Advanced Knowledge, Data management tools and Capability

+Within BAF we endeveoured not only to suggest changes to the PFr data management, but also to implement tools that will enhance data management at PFR.

 State progress in advancing science knowledge, data management tools and/or developing capability during this reporting period.

+What have we learned:

-- iRODS
+- iRODS/MetaLnx
-- Best Practices
+- Best Practices and communication
+- Best practices at UNCC
 - BP in other institutes
 - Data Steward document